matteo9905/tutorial/README.md

 + Install QGroundControl

 ### INSTALL ROS2 FOXY and GAZEBO
-  You can find all the above instruction at this URL https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html
+  You can find all the above instruction at this URL:https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html
   ```
 # locale  # check for UTF-8
   sudo apt update && sudo apt install locales